Labor costs in China continue to rise – 19 regions have increased their minimum wages so far in 2017.

 Overall, more regions increased their minimum wages in 2017 than appeared to be on track to do so earlier in the year.
 Minimum wages are typically updated in the first half of the year (if at all), but by early June only five regions had done so.
 Further, major provinces such as Guangdong and Sichuan announced wage freezes in an effort to maintain economic competitiveness.

-Since then, however, 12 more regions updated their minimum wages to bring the total to 17.
-This may be partially explained by the politically important 19th Party Congress, set to start October 18, when the Chinese Communist Party’s top leadership convenes to announce changes in policy and leadership positions.
+Since then, however, 14 more regions updated their minimum wages to bring the total to 19.
+This may be partially explained by the politically important 19th Party Congress, which started October 18, when the Chinese Communist Party’s top leadership convenes to announce changes in policy and leadership positions.

 Chinese President Xi Jinping has pledged to eradicate rural poverty by 2020, making the campaign a key pillar of his tenure as president.
 The late increases to minimum wages, in conjunction with other policies, such as tax cuts aimed at small and micro sized businesses, can earn the support of a key constituency at a politically sensitive juncture.